 Chief Correspondent of MLex FS since 2009, John has covered European financial services policy and regulation dating to 2003.
 During 12 years with Bloomberg News in Washington and then Brussels, he reported on financial and other policy issues along with business developments in breaking news, features and broadcast.
 He has also written about tax and legal matters during this time and has spent two years working at the Bureau of National Affairs in Washington.

 Sonja has been lead climate/carbon correspondent for EU environment policy news and analysis service ENDS Europe for the last four years.
 As well as covering climate issues, Sonja writes about energy, transport, biodiversity, chemicals, pollution, waste and resource policy developments in Brussels.
 She helps commission, edit and sub-edit news and analysis from colleagues and free lancers and moderates conferences.
 Sonja has worked as a freelance radio journalist for the BBC World Service and as a reporter for the Science and Development Network (www.scidev.net) in London, the Buenos Aires Herald in Argentina and the Llama Express in Bolivia.
 Sonja won a “Young Broadcaster of the Year Award” in 2005 for a science radio package.
 She obtained a Distinction in an MSc in Science Communication at Imperial College London and has an MA in Biological Sciences from the University of Oxford.

 Armed with her Master’s degree in European Affairs from the Sorbonne, Lénaïc Vaudin d’Imécourt jumped on the first train to Brussels, in October 2011.
 She has been covering trade issues for Europolitics ever since.
 Her portfolio also includes foreign affairs, development and enlargement.
-Lénaïc is bilingual in French and English, has an excellent understanding of Spanish and notions of German and Portuguese.
+Lénaïc is bilingual in French and English.